 The last three monorail systems UMI constructed all ended up deeply in debt, with all three either defaulting or nearly defaulting on their debt to UMI.
 The company also operated Miami MetroZoo’s system, and the system at the Louisiana World’s Fair, which resulted in heavy losses for UMI.
 The system at the world’s fair was the last monorail system UMI constructed.
 They were bought five years later by a subsidiary of Bombardier.

-In 1960, a man by the name of Hendrik “Hank” Pater founded a new corporation in his hometown of Salt Lake City, Utah: Advanced Welding Engineers (AWE).
-Pater is company president and general manager.
-In about 1963, AWE merged with another Salt Lake City firm, Steel Contractors, Inc. (SCI), of which Pater was president.
+In 1960, Hendrik “Hank” Pater founded a new corporation in Salt Lake City: Advanced Welding Engineers (AWE).
+Pater was the company’s president and general manager.
+In about 1963, AWE merged with another Salt Lake City firm, Steel Contractors, Inc. (SCI), of which Pater became president.

 The business these two companies in varied within steel manufacturing, but it would turn to building tramways for ski resorts.
 One project SCI was part of was a tramway at Treasure Mountains!
 Park City, the longest gondola high ride in the country at the time.
 SCI fabricated towers and crossbars for the gondola lift.